Donkeys in Kenya prove to be a means of empowerment for rural women | Africanews

 “We aim to reach 18,250 women in a year and as well we target to reach 35,000 donkeys every year,” she says.

-As much as the donkeys are being used to economically empower the women, concerns have been raised by Caritas on the dwindling number of donkeys due to the setting up of a slaughter house in the region.
+As much as the donkeys are being used to economically empower the women, concerns have been raised by Caritas on the dwindling number of donkeys due to the setting up of a slaughterhouse in the region.

 The concerned parties fear the revenue streams of the women will be interrupted as donkey theft is on the rise.